Getting Started Integration

 Convert Metronic HTML to Rails Templates

-The process of converting the static Metronic HTML files into dynamic Rails ERB templates involves analyzing the structure, extracting reusable components into partials, and using Rails helpers for assets and logic.
+Convert static Metronic HTML files into dynamic Rails ERB templates by extracting reusable components into partials.

 For a detailed, step-by-step guide on this process, please refer to the Convert Layouts section.